How to Become a Counselor in Maine

 Continuing Education

-LPCs in Maine must complete at least 55 hours of continuing education (CE) in professional counseling during the two-year renewal period to successfully renew their licenses.
-Of those 55 hours, at least four must relate to ethics.
-CE may be earned through optional peer consultation, graduate academic courses, institutes, workshops, seminars, conferences, in-service training, formal home study courses, online or distance learning programs, and informal home study, professional writing, teaching graduate academic courses, and field supervision of interns.
+CE may be earned through optional peer consultation, graduate academic courses, institutes, workshops, seminars, conferences, in-service training, informal home study courses, prerecorded programs, online or distance learning programs, and informal home study, professional writing, teaching graduate academic courses, and field supervision of interns.

 (Back to Top)